mfelice/lttc2024/README.md

 **8-A:** I hope so!

 **Question**
-Ani is taking a driving test.
+Ani is going to take a driving test.
 Why is she stressed about it?

 a) She hasn't practised much.
 b) Her test has been postponed until next week.